GiuseppeMeo/Email-Scraper/README.md

 # Email-Scraper
-This will include a script which scraps a site for any email addresses
+This script scraps a site for any email addresses